 Whenever you need a break get some fresh air or read a spiritual book, mindfully.

-self-retreat is to give relaxed attention to your every movement, feeling and thought.
+Keep everything nice and easy, don't push too hard.
+The whole point of a self-retreat is to give relaxed attention to your every movement, feeling and thought.
 Relax and let it flow naturally.

 Don't forget to switch off the phone.